ldsleticia/Shopee-Case/README.md

 ## How this project was developed

-Following the case specifications, the project consists of a console application with data input from StdIn and output to StdOut.
+Following the case specifications, the project consists of a console application with data input from Stdin and output to Stdout.
 Developed using the Java language with OpenJdk 11 and Intellij Idea IDE, and also Maven as a dependency and build management tool.

 ## How I Run This Project